AmarDange/Archana-Bazar/README.md

 #### New Users

- - As a new User: I want to know what the different starters and their evolutions has to offer me.
+ - As a new User: I want to know what are the different types of books are available.
- - As a new User: I want to feel whether the game is the right game for me.
+ - As a new User: I want to know which shop is near to me.

 ### User Goals

- - Find information about Pokémon scarlet and Pokémon violet.
+ - Find information Engineering (Degree/Diploma) books.
- - Find information about the starter pokemons.
+ - Find information about Pharmacy books .
- - Find information about what the evolutions of the starter pokémons are.
+ - Find information about the HSC & SSC board examination books.
- - Find information about where to buy the game.
+ - Find information about General Stationary.
- - Watch the game trailer.
+ - Find Information about nearest shop.

 ### Requirements